**The information on this webpage is currently under review**

 Any subsequent request to change your name on the student record during your programme of study must be made to the relevant office and accompanied by written evidence (see list of approved documentation for a change of name), either in its original form or as a certified, true copy of the original.

 Please note that changes cannot be made retrospectively e.g. you cannot have your award certificate re-issued in your maiden name following a divorce after you have finished your course at QMUL.
-However a transsexual or transgender student may ask for a degree/diploma certificate to be reissued in his/her new name.
+However a transgender student may ask for a degree/diploma certificate to be reissued in his/her new name.

 If your name has changed since enrolling or you have found a spelling error on your student record please take the relevant original documentation to the designated office below: